-Hartford, Conn. - Trinity College Head Women's Squash Coach Wendy Bartlett (35th season) and former Bantam All-American Amina Helal '04 will be inducted into the College Squash Association (CSA) Hall of Fame as part of the Class of 2019.
-Bartlett is one of two coaches and five former players, including Helal, to be inducted in this year's class.
-Each inductee will be honored at one of two ceremonies scheduled for the second day of both the CSA Men's National Championships at Yale on February 16 and the CSA Women's National Championships at Trinity on February 23.
+Hartford, Conn. - Trinity College Head Women's Squash Coach Wendy Bartlett (35th season) and former Bantam All-American Amina Helal '04 were officially inducted into the College Squash Association (CSA) Hall of Fame on Saturday, February 23 during the CSA National Team Championship (Howe Cup) at Trinity's George A. Kellner Squash Center.
+Bartlett was one of two coaches and five former players, including Helal, to be inducted in this year's class.
+Trinity reached the Howe Cup Finals for the second year in a row with an 8-1 win over Pennsylvania and a 7-2 victory against Princeton, before falling to Harvard in the championship game, 9-0.

 Helal was a two-time CSA National Singles (Ramsay Cup) Champion, capturing the titles in her sophomore and junior seasons (2002 and 2003), and bookending them with appearances in the Ramsay Cup finals in 2001 and 2004.
 During her two individual championship seasons, Helal also led Trinity to back-to-back Howe Cup crowns and a perfect 25-0 record in dual matches.
 While playing in the No. 1 position for Trinity for all four years, Helal amassed a record of 65-8 and capped her career by earning the Betty Richey Award in 2004, given annually to the woman who best exemplifies the ideals of squash in her love of the game, sportsmanship, and high level of play.